Psykotikism/Mutant_Tanks/INFORMATION.md

 		}
 		"Health"
 		{
+			// Base health given to all Mutant Tanks.
+			// Note: Tank's health limit on any difficulty is 65,535.
+			// Note: Disable this setting if it conflicts with other plugins.
+			// Note: Depending on the setting for "Multiply Health," the Mutant Tank's health will be multiplied based on player count.
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0 (OFF)
+			// Maximum: 65535
+			"Base Health"				"0"

 			// Display the Mutant Tank's name and health.
 			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
 			// Note: This setting can be overridden for specific players.